-Indigenous and Native American Heritage Month reminds us of the importance of reading Native American children’s books to learn and celebrate the culture, contributions, history, and traditions of American Indians and Indigenous groups from Canada and Alaska.
+Indigenous and Native American Heritage Month reminds us of the importance of reading Native American children’s books to learn and celebrate the culture, contributions, history, and traditions of American Indians and Indigenous groups from the United States and Canada.

-The National American Indian Heritage Month (which is in November) began in 1990 but only recently has the world of children’s literature caught up with the importance of publishing and reading Native voices and stories.
+The National American Indian Heritage Month in November began in 1990.
+Only recently has the world of children’s literature caught up with the importance of publishing and reading Native voices and stories.

 In fact, Harper Collins recently launched the Heartdrum Imprint!
 Heartdrum publishes children’s books that “emphasize the present and future of Indian Country and the strength of young Indigenous heroes.“

-Use this list to share amazing, inclusive middle grade and a few YA books with your kids and students; books that represent indigenous voices and indigenous heroic main characters.
+Use this list to share amazing, inclusive middle grade books and a few YA Native American books with your kids and students; books that represent indigenous voices and indigenous heroic main characters.

 Middle Grade (Ages 8 – 12)

 The Brave by James Bird

 Run out to get this stunningly beautiful book with a main character you’ll love.
 It’s filled with metaphorical, meaningful, and symbolic writing and you will feel ALL the feelings.
 When Collin, a boy who counts every letter spoken to him and says the number out loud, gets kicked out of yet another school, his neglectful father sends Collin to live with his mom.
 Collin has never met his mother but he’s curious to meet her and live on the Ojibwe reservation.
 Living with her is a totally different experience than his previous home — because with his mother, he’s welcomed and not judged.
 He befriends a sick neighbor girl who teaches Collin how to be brave.
 Which he needs.
 And so does she, because she’s going to be a butterfly soon…

 Ancestor Approved: Intertribal Stories for Kids edited by Cynthia Leitch Smith